tom-foley/C-Calculator/README.md

 An expression evaluator written in C without dependencies.

 ### Usage:
+The evaluation function which this library exposes to the client is called `eval()`, which takes a string containing the expression as the sole parameter.
-In order to use the eval() function, first download and build/link the source by running `make` in the root directory.
+In order to use the `eval()` function, first download and build/link the source by running `make` in the root directory.
 Then, we can use `eval()` like so:
 ```
+#include "../path/to/evaluator.h"

+...
+...

 char* expression = "3 * (2 * (1 + 1) ^ 2) + 2";
 long result = eval(expression);       //  result will yield 26